Search engine optimization: Getting indexed

-The leading search engines, such as Google, Bing, and Yahoo!, use crawlers to find pages for their algorithmic search results.
+The leading search engines, such as Google, Bing, Brave Search and Yahoo!, use crawlers to find pages for their algorithmic search results.
 Pages that are linked from other search engine-indexed pages do not need to be submitted because they are found automatically.
 The Yahoo!
 Directory and DMOZ, two major directories which closed in 2014 and 2017 respectively, both required manual submission and human editorial review.
 Google offers Google Search Console, for which an XML Sitemap feed can be created and submitted for free to ensure that all pages are found, especially pages that are not discoverable by automatically following links in addition to their URL submission console.
 Yahoo! formerly operated a paid submission service that guaranteed to crawl for a cost per click; however, this practice was discontinued in 2009.

 Search engine crawlers may look at a number of different factors when crawling a site.
 Not every page is indexed by search engines.
 The distance of pages from the root directory of a site may also be a factor in whether or not pages get crawled.

-Today, most people are searching on Google using a mobile device.
-In November 2016, Google announced a major change to the way crawling websites and started to make their index mobile-first, which means the mobile version of a given website becomes the starting point for what Google includes in their index.
+Mobile devices are used for the majority of Google searches.
+In November 2016, Google announced a major change to the way they are crawling websites and started to make their index mobile-first, which means the mobile version of a given website becomes the starting point for what Google includes in their index.
 In May 2019, Google updated the rendering engine of their crawler to be the latest version of Chromium (74 at the time of the announcement).
 Google indicated that they would regularly update the Chromium rendering engine to the latest version.
 In December 2019, Google began updating the User-Agent string of their crawler to reflect the latest Chrome version used by their rendering service.
 The delay was to allow webmasters time to update their code that responded to particular bot User-Agent strings.
 Google ran evaluations and felt confident the impact would be minor.